Table of Contents

 - Blessings: You shall be to Him a kingdom of priests and a holy nation.

-Because the gift of the Law and the land that God was giving them was likened to nourishment and sweetness, it became one of the common customs of Shavuot to serve foods that incorporated milk and honey during the feast.
+Because the gift of the Law and the land that God was giving them was likened to nourishment and sweetness, it became common practice to serve foods that incorporated milk and honey during the feast.

 “He has brought us to this place and has given us this land, ‘a land flowing with milk and honey’; and now, behold, I have brought the firstfruits of the land which you, O Lord, have given me.”—Deuteronomy 26:9-10